Noel Fisher

 Noel Roeim Fisher (born March 13, 1984) is a Canadian actor.
 He is known for his portrayal of Mickey Milkovich on the Showtime series Shameless, as well as his portrayal of Cael Malloy on the FX series The Riches.
 He played Ellison "Cotton Top" Mounts in the Emmy Award-winning miniseries Hatfields & McCoys, bully Troy McGinty in Max Keeble's Big Move (2001), Vladimir, a 1,500-year-old vampire in The Twilight Saga: Breaking Dawn – Part 2 (2012), and Michelangelo in Teenage Mutant Ninja Turtles (2014) and its sequel Teenage Mutant Ninja Turtles: Out of the Shadows (2016).
-Fisher has also acted in shows such as Criminal Minds: Suspect Behavior, Lie to Me, and Bones.
+Fisher has also acted in shows such as Criminal Minds: Suspect Behavior, Lie to Me, Law & Order: Special Victims Unit and Bones.

 Early life

 Fisher was born on 13 March 1984 in Vancouver, British Columbia.
 He began his acting career at the age of 14 in the television film The Sheldon Kennedy Story.
 During his time as a young actor in Vancouver, he was encouraged to "take many different classes".
 Fisher "fell in love" with piano, which he studied for eight years.